Project-Books/book-project/STYLEGUIDE.md

 private Strring authorFirstName;
 ```

 There should be no horizontal alignment.
-While it looks nice and improves readability, it is can be harder to maintain.
+While it looks nice and improves readability, it can be harder to maintain.

 ### Optional grouping parentheses: recommended